shighetari/Sprint-Challenge--User-Interface/README.md

 Semantic HTML is a markup that introduces meaning to the web page rather than just presentation.

-2. What are the 4 areas of the box model? content edge, padding edge, border edge, and margin edge
+2. What are the 4 areas of the box model?

+content edge, padding edge, border edge, and margin edge

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axsis
+By default, the cross axis is vertical.
+This means the flexbox items will be centered vertically.

 4. Explain why git is valuable to a team of developers.

+it allows you to share code as well as make changes individually and as a group while keeping comments about every change while having an untouched verision for reference or previous verision as a back up.
+Git has many uses and allows you to work cross platform.

-5. Define mobile-first design in your own words.
+5. Define mobile-first design in your own words. mobile first design means min width and allows you to scale up from tablet to desktop + users.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.